Overview

 -Judge Timothy S. Black, Southern District of Ohio, Western Division

-- Lead trial counsel in an ERISA class action case against AK Steel Corporation where he successfully obtained a $15.8 million settlement on behalf of a class of over 250 retirees of AK Steels Zanesville Works Plant in Ohio in 2012
+• Lead trial counsel in an ERISA class action case against AK Steel Corporation where he successfully obtained a $15.8 million settlement on behalf of a class of over 250 retirees of AK Steels Zanesville Works Plant in Ohio in 2012

-- Lead counsel in a week-long trucking accident trial where he obtained the largest negligence verdict in the state of Tennessee for 2009.
+• Lead counsel in a week-long trucking accident trial where he obtained the largest negligence verdict in the state of Tennessee for 2009.
 Jenkins v.
 Keeble, Davidson County

-- Co-lead counsel in a class action case involving Jewelry Television
+• Co-lead counsel in a class action case involving Jewelry Television

-- Co-lead counsel in a Fair Labor Standards Act case against Westgate Resorts styled Davis v.
+• Co-lead counsel in a Fair Labor Standards Act case against Westgate Resorts styled Davis v.
 Planet Hollywood Las Vegas in U.S.D.C., District of Nevada, which has now been settled

-- Co-lead counsel in a Fair Labor Standards Act case against Westgate Resorts styled Watson v.
+• Co-lead counsel in a Fair Labor Standards Act case against Westgate Resorts styled Watson v.
 Westgate Resorts, Inc. in U.S.D.C., Eastern District of Tennessee, which has been settled

 Reported Cases

-- Satterfield v.
+• Satterfield v.
 Alcoa, Inc., 266 S.W.
 3d 347 (Tenn.
-2008) – Tennessee Supreme Court case in which the Supreme Court ruled that a duty is owed by Alcoa to a non-employee household member as it relates to the household members contraction of mesothelioma.
+2008) – Tennessee Supreme Court case in which the Supreme Court ruled that a duty is owed by Alcoa to a non-employee household member as it relates to the household member’s contraction of mesothelioma

-- Merkner v.
+• Merkner v.
 AK Steel, 2010 U.S. Dist.
 LEXIS 12742, 48 BNA 1923

-- Lowther v.
+• Lowther v.
 AK Steel, 2012 U.S. Dist.
 LEXIS 181476, 54 BNA 1931

 Accolades

-Mr. Greg Coleman is certified as a Civil Trial Advocacy Specialist and as a Civil Pretrial Advocacy Specialist by the National Board of Trial Advocacy.
+Mr. Coleman is certified as a Civil Trial Advocacy Specialist and as a Civil Pretrial Advocacy Specialist by the National Board of Trial Advocacy.
 He is a member of the American Bar Association, the Tennessee Bar Association, and the Knoxville Bar Association.
 He has been named one of the Top 100 Trial Lawyers by the American Trial Lawyers Association.

 Mr. Coleman has been named by the U.S. News and World Report as one of the best lawyers in the country.
 He was recently recognized as one of the 2024 Lawdragon 500 Leading Litigators in America.

-Mr. Coleman is proud to have been recognized by his colleagues through nomination to the Martindale-Hubbell Bar Register of Preeminent Lawyers which includes only those select law practices that have earned the highest rating in the Martindale-Hubbell Law Directory and have been designated by their colleagues as preeminent in their field.
+Mr. Coleman is honored to have been selected by his colleagues through nomination to the Martindale-Hubbell Bar Register of Preeminent Lawyers, which includes only those select law practices that have earned the highest rating in the Martindale-Hubbell Law Directory and have been designated by their colleagues as preeminent in their field.
 He is AV Peer Review rated by the Martindale Hubble Legal Rating System and is a Charter Member and Fellow of the Litigation Counsel of America, “a trial lawyer honorary society established to reflect the new face of the American Bar with limited membership representing less than one-half of one percent of American lawyers and is by invitation only.”

 Mr. Coleman is a Mid-South Super Lawyer representing the top five percent of Arkansas, Mississippi, and Tennessee attorneys, having been recognized by Super Lawyers from 2007-2023.